s-laugh/GCDS.NetTemplate/README.md

 template.PageTitle = "Text for the browser tab";
 ```

-Also most sties work better with meta data, so be sure to add some through the `HeadElements`.
+Since most sties work better with meta data, be sure to add some through the `HeadElements`.
 You can also add links to scripts and style pages, or any kind of head element you wish.

 ```csharp
 template.HeadElements.AddMeta("description", "This is a custom splash page for testing purposes.");